Bällstaån: Catchment area

 Flowing from Viksjö in Järfälla, the stream starts as a ditch receiving considerable amounts of stormwater from the residential area Jakobsberg.
-After a bit more than 2 km, near Barkarby Airport, it dives into a short culvert before merging with another ditch (Veddsta dike) bringing water from a golf range, industrial and residential areas.
-It then passes under the traffic route E18 to continue 1 km through am open grassland in it natural meandering shape past some allotment-gardens near Tensta before reaching the ponds in the park of Hjulsta.
+After a little more than 2 km, near Barkarby Airport, it dives into a short culvert before merging with another ditch (Veddsta dike) bringing water from a golf range, industrial and residential areas.
+It then passes under the traffic route E18 to continue 1 km through an open grassland in a natural meandering shape past some allotment-gardens near Tensta before reaching the ponds in the park of Hjulsta.
 The stream is guided under the central commercial district of Spånga through a tunnel 1.4 km long, opening out near Bromsten industrial area, and receiving stormwater from surrounding areas.
 It then flows past the residential neighbourhood Bällsta before reaching two ponds in a park and receiving water from a second ditch (Nälsta dike) bringing water from residential areas at Nälsta, Flysta, and Solhem.
-It then flows through the harness racing track Solvalla where the water is used for fountains during races.
-Downstream Solvalla, it becomes broad with a slow flow occasionally becoming stagnant.
+It then flows through the harness racing track Solvalla, where the water is used for fountains during races.
+Downstream Solvalla, it becomes broad with a slow flow, occasionally becoming stagnant.
 Bällstaån finally receives water from Rissne, Duvbo, and Sundbyberg before emptying into Bällstaviken under the bridge Löfströmsbron.